 Mocha pot preparation

-Important parameters for coffee from the Bialetti
+Important Parameters for Bialetti Coffee

 Amount of coffee

-Quantity varies depending on the sieve
+Amount varies depending on the basket size

 Amount of water